 - The number of sex shops shall be one

 - The number of sex cinemas shall be nil

 - The number of sexual entertainment venues shall be nil*

-Blackpool Council’s policy is to limit the numbers of sexual entertainment venues to 4.
-Such venues are only permitted in the Bloomfield, Claremont and Talbot wards.
-You will also need a premises licence under the Licensing Act 2003 to authorise the entertainment and any supply of alcohol at the premises.
+In all other wards the number shall be nil for all categaories of sex establishments.
+You will also need a premises licence under the Licensing Act 2003 to authorise the entertainemnt and supply of any alcohol at the premises.

 Apply for a sexual entertainment venue licence